 Yes, you can complete the online Nursing Leadership program on a part-time schedule.
 As a result, it’s easier to meet your work and family commitments while completing courses online.
 To review additional curriculum details, visit the courses page.

-Utica College makes it easy to apply to the online Nursing Leadership program.
+Utica University makes it easy to apply to the online Nursing Leadership program.
 Click here to see how to start your online application.
 To apply, you will need to have a bachelor’s degree in nursing from an accredited nursing program.

 The online Nursing Leadership program includes 13 courses.
 It begins with seven core courses, followed by six nursing leadership courses.
 The program also includes a practicum that provides 720 hour experience in a real-world clinical setting.
 To review additional curriculum details, visit the courses page.